 Epilogue

-Today, the building (now called “Sunset House”) is a cosy dorm for single students.
+Today, the building (now called “Sunset House”) is a cozy dorm for single students.
 The views down that hill from its back are probably still spectacular.
-I doubt that anyone else has experienced anything spooky there (it always had such “good vibes” after all).
-But as mentioned earlier, things seem to happen around me all the time… and I don’t know why.
+And I doubt that anyone else has experienced anything spooky there.

 For people such as I, it helped that in the fall of 1966, I landed where friendship was valued over mystic rituals, and personal support over hazing.
-And after what dad did to get me where I needed to be, I think he too deserves credit for making me whole again– along with Denison, ACC and Delta Chi.
+And after what dad did to get me where I needed to be, I think he too– along with Denison, ACC and Delta Chi– deserves a lot of credit for making me whole again.

 –Dave Powell is a Westford, Mass., writer and avid amateur photographer.